-Kailua Kona is located on the west coast of the Big Island of Hawaii.
+Kailua-Kona is located on the western (Kona) coast of the Big Island of Hawaii.
 The weather here is in general pleasant, sunny, and dry.
-Expect to see lots of sunshine in Kona all year round but especially during the summer months (April to October).
+Expect to see lots of sunshine in Kona all year round and especially so during the summer months (April through October).

-- A typical day in Kona: average daily weather
+- A typical day in Kailua-Kona: average daily weather

-- Kona weather summary in a table: temperature, rainfall, and cloud cover throughout the year
+- Kailua-Kona weather summary in a table: temperature, rainfall, and cloud cover throughout the year

 If you are interested in the general weather trends for Hawaii you should read our comprehensive Big Island weather guide:

-Monthly average Kona weather: temperature, rainfall and cloud cover
+Monthly average Kailua-Kona weather: temperature, rainfall and cloud cover

-The average temperatures in Kona are between 70°F and 80°F (21 and 27°c).
+Average temperatures in Kailua-Kona are between 70°F and 80°F (21 and 27°c).
 August is the warmest month, and January the coolest.
 However, and especially for those visitors from the US mainland, temperatures here are always pleasant.

-As mentioned above Kona lies on the leeward (dry) side of the Big Island and has very little precipitation.
-The wettest month is September but this is no reason to avoid Kona this month.
-In general (but by no means as a rule) it rains in the late afternoon or at night.
+As mentioned above the Kona district lies on the leeward (dry) side of the Big Island and has very little precipitation.
+Kona is the only region in the islands where summer rainfall exceeds winter rainfall.
+Our wettest month is September but this is no reason to avoid Kailua this month as in general (but by no means as a rule) it rains in the late afternoon or in the early evening.

 April, May, and June are the most cloudy months, with clouds blocking the sun on average 70% or more of the time.
 December and January are the sunniest months, with a cloud cover of less than 50%.

-Daily average Kona weather: air temperature and cloud cover on a hour-by-hour basis
+Daily average Kailua-Kona weather: air temperature and cloud cover on a hour-by-hour basis

 There are large differences in cloud cover throughout the day.
 You will have the most chance to see the sun in the morning between 8 and 10 am, while after midday the chance of clouds increases rapidly.
 After 2 pm there is an ~80% chance of cloud cover.